Whitewright

 him as to what he thinks of present

 business conditions.
-Picking
+Picking up

-him, look at that smile.
+look at that smile.
+Prosperity is

-he will soon be able to make
+platform as yet, he will soon be able to

-a few suggestions for speeding things up.
+make a few suggestions for speeding things

-Orbia Burl is the son
+Orbia Burl is the son of Mr. and Mrs. Claude

-Claude Stephens of Whitewright.
+Stephens of Whitewright.

 His grandparents are Mr. and Mrs. C.S.
-Blanton
+Blanton of

-of Whitewright and Mr. and Mrs. John Stephens
+Whitewright and Mr. and Mrs. John Stephens of

-of Tom Bean.
-His
+Tom Bean.
+His great-grandparents

-and Mrs. B.F.
-Blanton,
+are Mr. and Mrs. B.F.

-Whitewright; H.M.
+H.M.
 Cowan, Shamrock; H.M.
+Davis, Tom

 Bean, and Mr. and Mrs. Joe Stephens, Tom